Masochism (album): Background

 In an interview with Dazed which was published in February 2016, Ferreira talked about the album and why she chose to call it Masochism, stating: "I started writing the lyrics two years ago when I was touring, and that's when the name came to me.
 The way I look at it, it's about going from one thing to another.
 I've learned a lot about myself and my own self-value.
-Before, in order to feel good about anything there had to be some kind of struggle, a painful way to get to it, otherwise I felt I didn’t really deserve it.
-I became a bit of a masochist in every single way – for a while it was like, 'If it doesn't hurt then it’s not real.'
+Before, in order to feel good about anything there had to be some kind of struggle, a painful way to get to it, otherwise I felt I didn't really deserve it.
+I became a bit of a masochist in every single way – for a while it was like, 'If it doesn't hurt then it's not real.'
 I'm still in the thick of everything changing, but change, like, sucks!
 It's good in the long run, but it's fucking weird and uncomfortable.
 When I feel like I've reached the point where I'm somewhat comfortable with it, that's when the album ends".

-At the 2022 Met Gala after-party, Ferreira confirmed in an interview with Elle, that the album is coming soon.
+At the 2022 Met Gala after-party, Ferreira indicated in an interview with Elle, that the album was coming soon.
 On May 18, 2022, Ferreira announced the date of her comeback and second single from the record, titled "Don't Forget", which was released on May 25.

+On December 5, 2024, alongside the release of "Leash", a song written and co-produced by her for the soundtrack of Halina Reijn's sophomore feature film, Babygirl, Ferreira announced that Masochism will be released in 2025.